 Same goes for the rest of the holiday-season dessert overload.
 Teaching kids how to enjoy treats in moderation, as part of an otherwise healthy diet is key!

 Take a break

 So you let your kids go a little crazy on sweets for a while.
 Then you’ve got to cut back, which can be hard because sugar is a bit addictive in case you haven’t noticed.
 First, we cut the candy because that’s not something we keep around the house all year long.
 Then we cut back on having sweets after every meal.
 How about some fruit?
 Then, sometime after the holiday sugar season is finally over, we usually have a sweets-free week for the whole family.
 Getting off sugar completely is a great way to reset your system.
 The cravings go down and after that we can get by on homemade cookies and healthier treats.
 But then Valentine’s Day comes along….

 Emphasize healthy eating

-With Liam’s birthday 6 days before Halloween, sweets season starts a bit earlier for us.
-We had two cakes plus birthday party treats around the house.
+My youngest son’s birthday is 6 days before Halloween, and I always view that as the beginning of sweets season.
 Now add all the Halloween candy and we’ve got a major sugar buzz going on around here.
 Bottom line is, I don’t try to deny it but I do limit it and yes, we’ll be having a sweets-free week in January!